FlowAppPlatform/flow-api-component/README.md

 # Flow API component
-The npm package contains components for making API requests.
-The components are designed to work with Flow SDK
+The component makes API requests and is designed to work with Flow SDK

-*To use a component, install the package in your NodeJS project*
+*To get started, install the package in your NodeJS project*

 ```
-npm install flow-api-component --save
+npm i flow-api-component --save
 ```

 *Use the component as below*